Skip to main content

 Column hint rulesโ€‹

-You can define a global rules that will apply hints of a newly inferred columns.
-Those rules apply to normalized column names.
-You can use column names directly or with regular expressions.
+You can define global rules that will apply hints to newly inferred columns.
+These rules apply to normalized column names.
+You can use column names directly or with regular expressions. dlt matches the column names after they have been normalized with naming conventions.

 settings: